184.108.40.206 Death of an FTB or regular care child

 Eligibility continues for 14 weeks when FTB child dies

-Act reference: FAAct section 31 Continued eligibility for FTB if an FTB or regular care child dies, section 32 Eligibility for a single amount of FTB if an FTB or regular care child dies
+Act reference: FAAct section 31 Continued eligibility for FTB if an FTB or regular care child dies, section 32 Eligibility for a single amount of FTB if an FTB or regular care child dies, section 65 Calculation of single amount for death of FTB or regular care child

 Where the individual is charged with murder or manslaughter